mrismanaziz/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.